facebookincubator/velox/velox/docs/develop/debugging/print-plan-with-stats.rst

 	Input: 2000 rows (118.12KB), Output: 2000 rows (118.12KB)

-For TableScan, Velox also reports the number of raw input rows, their sizes, and the number of splits assigned.
+When rows are pruned for a TableScan with filters, Velox reports the number of raw input rows and their total size.
+These are the rows processed before applying the pushed down filters.
-These are the rows processed before applying a pushed down filter.
+TableScan also reports the number of splits assigned.

 .. code-block::